Lanceqt/jsonDB/README.md

-# jsonDB: A Lightweight, Cross-Environment JSON Database Module
+# jsonDB: jsonDB: A Lightweight JSON Database Module for Deno

-jsonDB is a versatile and easy-to-use database module designed to work seamlessly with Deno, Node.js, and browser environments.
-It enables developers to perform essential CRUD operations on JSON data stored as documents, providing a lightweight and flexible solution for various applications.
+jsonDB is an easy-to-use database module designed specifically for the Deno runtime environment.
+It allows developers to perform essential CRUD operations on JSON data stored as documents, offering a lightweight and flexible solution for a variety of applications.

 ## What jsonDB is:

--   A cross-platform database module supporting Deno, Node.js, and browser environments
+-   A database module built for Deno, providing a simple interface for interacting with JSON data stored in files

--   A simple interface for interacting with JSON data stored in files
+-   Ideal for lightweight applications not requiring a full-featured database

--   Designed for lightweight applications that do not require a full-featured database Ideal for managing configuration files, temporary data storage, or small-scale projects
+-   Well-suited for managing configuration files, temporary data storage, or small-scale projects

 ## What jsonDB is not: